North Korea leader's wife reported back in public after long silence

 Ri attended football match and a musical concert with Kim Jong-un on Monday.
 Their appearance at the concert “drew a thunderous cheer from the audience”, the official KCNA news agency said on Tuesday.

-Activities and public appearances in choreographed media reports give rare indications of events inside the reclusive state, which is locked in a stand-off with its neighbors and the West over its nuclear weapons program.
+Activities and public appearances in choreographed media reports give rare indications of events inside the reclusive state, which is locked in a stand-off with its neighbours and the West over its nuclear weapons programme.

 Kim Jong-il, who died in December, had suffered a stroke in 2008 which was followed by a sudden disappearance from media until re-emerging in early 2009 appearing gaunt and ill.